 If heart valve disease is suspected, your doctor will first listen to your heart.
 A heart "murmur" suggests that a valve in your heart is not working correctly.

-If this is the case, your doctor will recommend other tests to see if you have heart valve disease.
+If this is the case, your doctor will recommend imaging tests to see if you have heart valve disease.
 The most commonly performed test to assess valve function is the cardiac ultrasound.
 These tests may be repeated over time to see how the disease is progressing.